|Breton Fisherman's House||Self Catering||Saturday||2||5||1||+ Mezzanine|

 The cottage is ideally situated for walkers or cyclists.
-This is a calm and peaceful retreat although guests can avail themselves of the broadband wi-fi access and UK tv to keep in touch with the outside world!
+This is a calm and peaceful retreat although guests can avail themselves of the broadband wi-fi access to keep in touch with the outside world!

 Dogs are allowed.
 Please check with the owner.
 A fee of 15€ per week will be added to the holiday cost.
 We are able to make a vet's appointment prior to your UK return travel.

 There is a well equipped kitchen, with plenty of crockery, pots and pans and glassware.